-If yes, please list the names of organisations that are represented on the advisory body(ies) and the type of organisation. (e.g. government, business, business organisation, NGO, trade union, academia, consumer organisation, etc.) Please refer to the Governance and Advisory Board Terms of Reference for a full list of members.
+1 If yes, please list the names of organisations that are represented on the advisory body(ies) and the type of organisation. (e.g. government, business, business organisation, NGO, trade union, academia, consumer organisation, etc.) Please refer to the Governance and Advisory Board Terms of Reference for a full list of members.
 If yes, please indicate how often the advisory body(ies) meets Twice a year 6.
-If an advisory body provides oversight, please describe the oversight procedure Board Ter Please refer to the Governance and Advisory Board Terms of Reference for oversight duties including procedural reviews.
+If an advisory body provides oversight, please describe the oversight procedure Please refer to the Governance and Advisory Board Terms of Reference for oversight duties, including procedural reviews.
 Additional comments on Advisory body: Click here to enter text. (c) Human and financial resources 7.
 Does the NCP have dedicated full-time staff?
 If yes, please indicate the number.
-Yes 2 8.
+Yes 2 2 8.
 Does the NCP have dedicated part-time staff?
 If yes, please indicate in the second box the number of part-time staff members and in the third box the percentage of time spent on NCP matters for each part-time staff member.
 Yes 3 Senior Executive Officer: 10% Secretariat Director: 100% Secretariat Assistant Director: 80% 9.
 Have any full-time or part-time staff members joined the secretariat during the year?
 If yes, please indicate how many.
-Yes, both p and full-tin members 4 10.
+Yes, both pand full-tir 4 10.
 Have any full-time or part-time staff members left the NCP during the year?
 If yes, please indicate how many.
 Yes, both part-time and full-time staff members 3 11.
 Did the NCP have a dedicated budget this year?
-Yes · If no, were financial resources for promotional activities allocated on an ad hoc basis when requested by the NCP?
+Yes If no, were financial resources for promotional activities allocated on an ad hoc basis when requested by the NCP?
 Choose an item.
 If no, were financial resources for specific instances allocated on an ad hoc basis when requested by the NCP?
-Choose an Choose an item.
-12. During the year, did the human and financial resources available to the NCP allow it to: Handle specific instances in an efficient and timely manner Yes Yes Organise promotional events Yes Organise promotional events Attend NCP meetings at the OECD invited to/chose not to Attend NCP meetings at the OECD N/A: The N invited to/chose not to Attend NCP meetings at the OECD Attend events organised by other NCPs N/A: The N attend suc invited to/chose not to
+Choose an item.
+12. During the year, did the human and financial resources available to the NCP allow it to: Handle specific instances in an efficient and timely manner Yes Organise promotional events Yes Attend NCP meetings at the OECD Yes Attend events organised by other NCPs N/A: The NCP was not invited to/chose not to attend such events Attend events organised by stakeholders Yes Cover professional mediator fees or in-house mediator fees Yes Yes Conduct fact-finding research into specific instances Yes If you answered no to any of the above, please specify Click here to enter tex t.

-Additional comments on Human and financial resources: Please see comments on structure at A.2.
-At the end of 2020, Ministry staff comprised of: X1 Senior Executive official (part-time) X1 Communication and Event Coordinator (full time) X1 Secretariat Director (part time) X2 Secretariat Assistant Directors (one full time, one part time) Excludes the Independent Examiner (counted as 'Yes' in professional/in-house mediator fees). (d) Reporting 13.
-Does the NCP report to the executive on its activities?
+Additional comments on Human and financial resources:

+Please see comments on structure at A.2.

+At the end of 2020, Ministry\ staff comprised of:

+X1 Senior Executive official (part-time)

+X1 Communication and Event Coordinator (full time)

+X1 Secretariat Director (part time)

+X2 Secretariat Assistant Directors (one full time, one part time)

+\Excludes the Independent Examiner (counted as 'Yes' in professional/in-house mediator fees).

+(d) Reporting

+13. Does the NCP report to the executive on its activities?
 Yes If yes, how often?
 On an ongoing basis 14.
 Does the NCP report to the legislative body on its activities?
 Yes If yes, how often?
 Three times a year 15.
-Please indicate any other relevant transparency requirement (e.g. access to information or disclosure laws) applicable to the NCP in your country Freedom of Information Additional comments on Reporting: Information about the AusNCP is also provided in the Treasury's Annual Report and Annual Budget Statement.
+Please indicate any other relevant transparency requirement (e.g. access to information or disclosure laws) applicable to the NCP in your country Freedom of Information